 Classic rooms are restored out from cells of the monks and are furnished with old furniture and wrought iron beds.

 With air conditioning/heating; satellite TV, minibar, safe; bathroom with bathtub

 Superior rooms are different from each other, with the original pitch stone floorings, wrought iron beds and old furniture.
-Some on the first floor, others on the ground floor, they look over the aromatic "Hortus" characterized by many typical Mediterranean aromatic plants, centuries-old olive trees, and an old "Arab" fountain.
+Some on the first floor, others on the ground floor, they look over the aromatic "Hortus" characterised by many typical Mediterranean aromatic plants, centuries-old olive trees, and an old "Arab" fountain.

 With air conditioning/heating; satellite TV, minibar, safe; bathroom with bathtub.